RechInformatica/rech-git-sparse-scm/README.md

 ## Usage

-1. After installing the extension, open your project in VS Code.
+1. After installing the extension, open your project with sparse-checkout in VS Code.
 2. Navigate to the Source Control view.
 3. You will see a new section displaying all the files in your repository.
 4. To perform a sparse checkout, simply click the button next to the file or folder you want to checkout.